-Remember my suggestion that the word of God can not be read usefully unless, when it says we should do something, we conclude that we are probably not doing it; and when it tells us to not do something we conclude that we are probably doing it.
+I have learned that I cannot read the word of God usefully unless, when it says ,” Do something!”
+I conclude that I am certainly not doing it; and when it tells me to “Don’t do something!”
+I conclude that I must not be doing it.

 And so let a man examine himself and so partake of communion.
-Are you doing well enough on the surface to believe that there are lots of worse people?
-Then, Like D.L.
-MOODY you should say “that is I only I’d be worse except for the grace of God” How can we boast as if anything we have is not given to us?
+It is easy for me to look at my surface performance and conclude that there are lots of worse people.
+Rather,like D.L.
+MOODY, I should say “Except for the grace of God, there go I.” How I boast as if anything I have is not given to me?

 I grew up in a church where members were so eager to “arrive” at a position where they no longer needed to grow or struggle with sin that they simply declared themselves to have arrived and quit growing.
-Needless to say the church has not grown in 80 years, has abandoned its drive for holiness and tries to look good on the mission field by buying lies about how well they are doing.
+Needless to say the church has not grown in 80 years, has abandoned its drive for holiness and tries to look good at home about the real warfare on the mission field by telling their missionaries to lie about how well they are doing.

-Mosses was called dramatically at the burning bush , gathered him wife and kids and headed for full time ministry.
+Moses was called dramatically at the burning bush , gathered his wife and kids and headed for full time ministry.
 God then stopped him and offered to strike him dead because he had not circumcised him sons.
-Aaron’s boys offered incense to worship God that was more interesting and which they liked better and God struck them dead and told Aaron not to morn.
+Aaron’s boys offered incense to worship God, incense that was to them more interesting and which they liked better and God struck them dead and told Aaron not to morn.
 Annanias and Sapharia gave a lot of money to the church and were struck dead because they pretended it was more.
 The early church gathered for communion and didn’t examine themselves and died like flies.